 This isn't just studio policy, it's state regulation.
 With the exception of registered/marked service animals, all pets and other unmarked service/therapy animals will not be allowed in the studio due to health risks.

-As lovable as they can be, babies to adolescents can bring a lot of distraction into the work place (not to mention biohazards).
-We request a calm quiet environment to focus on giving you the permanent piece of art that you'll love for years to come.
-This can be difficult when children (unattended or not) are being excessively loud and disruptive, wandering into rooms or areas that are off-limits, getting into trash cans, etc. Especially for longer sessions, hours of these disruptions can be very taxing for everyone in the studio.
+As lovable as they can be, babies to teens can bring a lot of distraction into the work place (not to mention bio hazards).
+I request a calm, quiet environment to focus on giving you the permanent piece of art that you'll love for years to come.
+This is really difficult when children (unattended or not) are being excessively loud and disruptive, wandering into rooms or areas that are off-limits, getting into trash cans, etc. Especially for longer sessions, hours of these disruptions can be very taxing for everyone in the studio.

-Do not play your music or videos over our own
+Do not play your music or videos over my own

 Artists may listen to music or play videos during the session for your comfort, and to set their focus and groove.
 It can be distracting (and rude) to play your own music loudly over the speakers.
 That said, BRING YOUR OWN EARBUDS.
-We will totally respect your wish to listen to your own music via your headphones while we work, as long as you speak up if you need a stretch break, start to feel sick, etc.
+I'll totally respect your wish to listen to your own music via your headphones while I work, as long as you speak up if you need a stretch break, start to feel sick, etc.

 Don't bargain on tattoo prices

 In this industry, it's typically true that you pay for what you get.
-The less you try to pay for a high-quality piece of art, the less quality you'll end up receiving.
-We charge a considerably fair price for the quality and amount of time and effort we put into our work.
-Bargaining and expecting us to lower prices tells us you don't appreciate it.
+The less you try to pay for a piece of art, the less quality you'll end up receiving.
+I give my all to provide very high quality work for you - please respect what I'm charging in return.